 Down syndrome patients consistently have higher levels of uric acid in their blood.

-Increased levels of urate in the blood are associated with an increased risk of hip fractures in men.
+Increased urate levels in the blood are associated with an increased risk of hip fractures in men.

-High levels of uric acid induce inflammation in bone, affect nitric oxide availability, and suppress vitamin D activation, all of which increase bone fragility and the risk of fractures.
+High uric acid levels induce inflammation in bone, affect nitric oxide availability, and suppress vitamin D activation, increasing bone fragility and the risk of fractures.

 Erectile dysfunction is commonly seen in gout patients.

-This is likely because high uric acid levels are strongly linked to poor blood vessel function, hypertension, and microvascular disease (disease of the smallest blood vessels), all of which are risk factors for erectile dysfunction.
+This is likely because high uric acid levels are strongly linked to poor blood vessel function, hypertension, and microvascular disease (disease of the smallest blood vessels), risk factors for erectile dysfunction.